About

 Who We Are

-Kyle C. Barry, Director.
+Kyle C. Barry, Executive Director.

 Kyle Barry is the Director of the State Law Research Initiative.
 Kyle previously served as Senior Counsel at The Justice Collaborative, where he focused on reducing incarceration through local policy reforms to the criminal legal system, and as a Managing Editor at The Appeal.
 Before that, he was Senior Policy Counsel at the NAACP Legal Defense and Educational Fund, Inc. and the Director of Justice Programs at Alliance for Justice in Washington, DC, where his advocacy and research focused on judicial nominations, voting rights, and economic justice.
 Kyle has written extensively on the courts, judges, and civil rights, with reporting and commentary in The Appeal, Bolts Magazine, The New York Times, Slate, The Nation, and Politico, among other outlets.
 Kyle is a graduate of the University of Vermont and Yale Law School.